josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 Use when there is vacant space (Exhaustion, Removal)

-#### Promote Strong Natives
+#### Biotic Resistance!

+It's a numbers game:

 - American Black Raspberry > Wintercreeper, Sweet Autumn Clematis
 - Riverbank Grapevine > Wintercreeper
-- Goldenrod > Wintercreeper
+- Goldenrod > Wintercreeper, Amur Honeysuckle

-#### Keep Adding Natives
+#### Buy Natives

-It's a numbers game.

-Good luck finding natives for sale!
-Once or twice a year there's a sale, see INSP and Indy Parks Alliance.
+Good luck buying natives!

+- Stores primarily carry non-natives and hybrids/cultivars. 🤯
+- 1-2x/yr INSP and Indy Parks Alliance have a sale.
+- Cost prohibitive, $5/plant gets expensive quickly.
-Don't trust the label, know your source.
-I bought Red Mulberry that PPDL diagnosed as White Mulberry, and WDNR issued stop order for nursery.
+- Don't trust the label, know your source.
+  - I bought Red Mulberry that PPDL diagnosed as White, <br /> yes the illegal one.

+#### Grow Natives

 Grow from seed.
-You can harvest seeds at parks.
+You can harvest seeds at state parks.

-Propagate.
+Propagate from other plants.

 Transfer from other yards.

+#### Convert to Barren

+Convert areas you can't manage to barren areas, eg. rocks, grass, parking lots, buildings.

 ### Exhaustion